 With the advent of writing, one of the first things ancient merchants and businesses discovered was that keeping up with inventory is hard.
 To survive and thrive, they needed sales records, and thus, the ledger was born.

 We’ll walk through some basic methods that get the job done - especially if you’re just getting started or are light on budget.
+It’s worth noting, however, that none of these methods will squarely address outdoor asset tracking.

 Recommended Reading: [Explained] What Is Asset Tracking and Related Questions